 - Students following a strict medication or treatment regimen;

 - Students with significant processing disorders.

 - Prior to making a decision regarding an appropriate courseload each semester, speak to a financial aid counselor to discuss the implications of this accommodation: (860) 486-2819 or http://financialaid.uconn.edu.
-Students are also encouraged to review Frequently Asked Questions tab for additional information.
+As an additional resource, please review the Frequently Asked Questions below.

-- The CSD will provide verification of students who are approved for a reduced courseload with full-time status to the following University offices each semester: Registrar’s, Financial Aid, Recreation Services, Veterans Affairs and Military Programs (for Veterans).
+- Provide verification of students approved for a reduced courseload with full-time status to the following University offices each semester: Registrar’s, Financial Aid, Honors Program, Recreation Services, Veterans Affairs and Military Programs (for Veterans).

-No. Any enrolled, degree-seeking, resident student with a disability who is approved for a reduced courseload by the CSD can retain their on-campus housing despite taking less than 12 credits.
+No. Any enrolled, degree-seeking, resident student with a disability approved for a reduced courseload by the CSD retains their on-campus housing despite their taking less than 12 credits.

-Under the Affordable Care Act of 2010, regulations regarding health care coverage of dependents changed.
+Federal regulations regarding health care coverage of dependents have changed.
 Please contact your health insurance provider directly for their policies and procedures regarding coverage.
-Ordinarily students who are covered under their parents or guardians health insurance must provide verification that they are enrolled full time.
+Ordinarily, students covered by their parents’ or guardian’s health insurance must provide verification of full-time enrollment.
 The CSD does not provide this verification to insurance companies.
 Rather, students may obtain verification of enrollment from the Office of the Registrar in the Wilbur Cross Building or at http://registrar.uconn.edu/contact-us/.